-The channel model for the 100-1000 MHz case is different in its structure from the 2-10 GHz model.
-Part of the reason is that there is an insufficient number of measurements available to do a modeling that is as detailed and as realistic as the 2-10 GHz mode.
+The channel model for the 100 - 1000 MHz case is different in its structure from the 2 - 10 GHz model.
+Part of the reason is that there is an insufficient number of measurements available to do a modeling that is as detailed and as realistic as the 2 - 10 GHz mode.
 Furthermore, only one class of environments (indoor, office-like) is available.
-Again, we distinguish between the LOS and the NLOS case.
-For the LOS case, a very simple ray tracing model is being used.
-It represents a best case, as it makes optimistic assumptions about the number of multipath components, and the absence of small-scale fading.
+The model is essentially the model of [16], with some minor modifications to account for a larger bandwidth considered in the downselection here.